process-analytics/surge.sh-pa-admin/README.md

 `surge` is patched using [patch-package](https://www.npmjs.com/package/patch-package) to integrate bug fixes not available in a released version:
 - https://github.com/sintaxi/surge/issues/307 "Surge List not working" implementation from https://github.com/sintaxi/surge/pull/319 (opened in 2018-04-10)

-The patch has been created by modifying manually `node_modules/mxgraph/javascript/dist/build.js`

 The patch has been initiated and is updated by running `npx patch-package surge` to integrate local changes done in `node_modules/surge/lib`